dhanushl0l/display-all-open-tabs/README.md

 Manage and customize your new tab experience with the New Tabs Manager extension for Firefox.

 ## Features
-tab manager for title bar haters with basic buttons
+Tab manager for title bar haters.

 ## Installation